tsgrissom/PotterPlus/ROADMAP.md

 * SPELL Sonorus  -> Makes the person speak in all caps
 * SPELL Quietus -> Makes the person speak in all lowercase
 * SPELL Silencio -> Silences the target and renders them unable to cast spells
+* SPELL Anti-Apparition Charm -> Makes it so the afflicted cannot apparate
+* SPELL Armor-Bewitching Charm -> Causes suits of armor (iron golems) to sing (particles and perhaps some sort of sound?)
+* SPELL Bat-Bogey Hex -> Spawns some sort of mob with gross particles that attacks the target
+* SPELL Bedazzling Hex -> Temporarily blinds the target in a flash of light
+* SPELL Circumrota -> Causes the target to rotate
+* SPELL Geminio -> Duplicates items with a push of velocity
+* SPELL Anti-Gravity Mist Charm -> Creates a golden mist AOE that applies the levitation effect

 ## Items